center-for-threat-informed-defense/attack_to_veris/README.md

 First, review the mappings, use them, and tell us what you think.
 We welcome your review and feedback on the VERIS mappings, our methodology, and resources.

-Second, we are interested in applying our methodology to other security frameworks.
-Let us know what frameworks you would like to see mapped to ATT&CK.
-Your input will help us prioritize how we expand our mappings.

 Finally, we are interested developing additional tools and resources to help the community understand and make threat-informed decisions in their risk management programs.
 Share your ideas and we will consider them as we explore additional research projects.

 ## Questions and Feedback